shyamblast/Koogu/HOWTO.md

 from koogu import prepare
 ```

-Describe what kind of processing is needed for you application.
+Describe what kind of processing is needed for your application.

 The below example
 instructs the ___prepare___ module to break up audio data read from disk into _2 s_